D0rDa4aN919/MyPass_man_py/README.md

 ![Password Manager](logo.png)

-The Offline My_Password_Man (written in Python for Windows only) is a GUI-based password manager tool that operates offline and can be installed on a USB device to securely store and manage your passwords and sensitive information.
+The Offline My_Password_Man (written in Python for Windows only) is a GUI-based password manager tool that operates offline to securely store and manage your passwords and sensitive information.

                                        NOTE: Linux in develop

 ## Features

 - **Offline Operation**: The password manager operates completely offline, ensuring your data remains private and secure.
-- **USB Installation**: The tool can be installed on a USB device, allowing you to carry your password manager with you wherever you go.
 - **Password Management**: Easily add, remove, and reveal stored passwords, providing a convenient way to manage your credentials.
 - **Password Generation**: Generate strong and secure passwords on demand to enhance your online security.
 - **Data Encryption**: All data files are encrypted to ensure the confidentiality of your stored information.